 - Valid immigration documents, such as an I-20, DS-2019, or H, O, TN, E approval notice

 - Valid travel signature from your international advisor for F and J status.
-The travel signature on an I-20 or DS-2019 should be less than 12 months old
+Travel signature on an I-20 or DS-2019 should be less than 12 months old

 I-94.
-Review your electronic I-94 record after each entry into the United States to ensure that you were properly admitted in the correct nonimmigrant status.
+Review your electronic I-94 record after each entry to the United States to ensure that you were properly admitted in the correct nonimmigrant status.

-When Should You Not Travel Outside the United States?
+When Not to Travel Outside the United States?

-If you have a change of status pending or when you are filing an I-485 adjustment of status application, consult with your international advisor for details for your particular case.
+If you have a change of status pending or when you are filing an I-485 adjustment of status application, consult with your international advisor to review your specific case.